 So with better segmentation, and having resources for each buyer persona and buyer’s journey stage, you’re proactively educating your potential clients about what matters most to each.

-That way, by the time your sales team is involved, your sales team can do with it does best: selling and closing, rather than educating on a one-off basis.
+That way, by the time your sales team is involved, your sales team can do what it does best: selling and closing, rather than educating on a one-off basis.

 Instead, your sales reps can observe how each lead interacts with different kinds of content and offer assistance at the exact moment that active buyers are ready for a sales-related conversation.